KubeBlocks

 Audit

-Keep Milvus operational history traceable from Tasks
+Keep Milvus operational history traceable from task records

 Task history records lifecycle and scaling changes so teams can confirm what happened before handing the cluster back to application users.